Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 keratinocyte growth factor.

 SFT can be used as a monotherapy option.
-The only necessary addition in this case is external preparations - softening, moisturizing; agents with mild keratolytic action.
+The only necessary addition in this case is external preparations - softening, moisturizing; products with a mild keratolytic effect.

 Local side effects SFT: